 “We debated on many topics, ranging from whether we should all be vegetarian to save the environment to whether voting should be mandatory,” said Debate Team member and sophomore Ruby Klein.

 Four undergraduate debaters participated, as well as three graduate students, who also serve as Wake Debate coaches.

 Klein said that the opportunity to represent Wake Forest at the ACC Festival was “truly a privilege.”

-While many of the other exhibitions present science-based projects, this one shared the team’s love for dialogue and public speaking.
+While many of the other exhibitions presented science-based projects, this one shared the team’s love for dialogue and public speaking.

 “The trip was certainly a highlight for me on Wake Debate; it is rare that we get to share our esoteric activity with people outside of it, and the ACC Festival was a wonderful opportunity to showcase what it is that we love about debate,” Klein said.

 The third exhibit featured Wake Forest’s Every Campus A Refuge (ECAR) chapter.
 Professors Michaelle Browers and Alessandra Von Burg co-founded the chapter in 2017 after learning about the Guilford College chapter.